 What I used to make veggie noodles.

-Have you made zucchini noodles yet?
-I use this spiralizer and it’s my favorite one.
-It makes these thick curly noodles.
-I find with veggie noodles is that they don’t have much taste so you have to make sure to pair them with flavorful sauces or ingredients.
+One thing I find with veggie noodles is that they don’t have much taste so you have to make sure to pair them with flavorful sauces or ingredients.
 In this case the fresh garlic and basil added lots of flavor.

 I have more than 26 zoodle recipes for you on this site but here are my favorite recipes using fresh zucchini.